tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Stone

+When you are staggered, gain a +2 bonus to AC against weapon attacks.
+This bonus stacks with the bonuses from other magic items.

+**Quirk:** Lives to argue.

+---

 #### Termination

 _Recharge 6+:_ When you make a basic melee attack, roll a save against one ongoing damage effect.